sahar-crypto/Helol/Complaint Solution Finder/README.md

 - Activate the virtual environment
     - .\myenv\Scripts\activate (for windows users)
     - source myenv/bin/activate (for linux users)
-- pip install -r requirements.txt
+- Install the required libraries
-- Install the necessary libraries
+    - pip install  python-dotenv fastapi  uvicorn pinecone generativeai
-    - pip install  python-dotenv fastapi pytest uvicorn pinecone generativeai
+- Make sure to visit the Pinecone and Google Studio and create/update the .env

 ## Run the server
 - uvicorn app:app --reload